mokny/pytainer/README.md

 # This is how you send a notification to another app
 response = pytaineripc.notify('APPIDENT', 'MESSAGE')
 ```
-`APPIDENT` is the ident of the other app, `MESSAGE` can be just a string or any object.
+`MYIDENT` is the ident of your app, `APPIDENT` is the ident of a different app, `MESSAGE` can be just a string or any object.

 You may also poll notifications manually - Note, this does NOT work for events!